GetPageSpeed/nginx-extras-docs/docs/modules/nchan.md

 ---

 title: "Scalable, flexible pub/sub server for the modern web"
 description: "RPM package nginx-module-nchan.
 Nchan is a scalable, flexible pub/sub server for the modern web, built as a module for the NGINX web server.
 It can be configured as a standalone server, or as a shim between your application and hundreds, thousands, or millions of live subscribers.
 It can buffer messages in memory, on-disk, or via Redis.
 Messages are published to channels with HTTP POST requests or Websocket, and subscribed also through Websocket, long-polling, EventSource (SSE), old-fashioned interval polling, and more.
 In a web browser, you can use Websocket or EventSource natively, or the NchanSubscriber.js wrapper library.
 It supports Long-Polling, EventSource, and resumable Websockets, and has a few other added convenience options.
-It's also available on NPM. "
+It's also available on NPM."

 ---